Commonwealth Consolidated Acts

 BANKING ACT 1959 - SECT 13A

-Consequences of inability or failure of ADI to meet obligations
+Consequences of inability or failure of ADI etc. to meet certain requirements

 Appointment of investigator or administrator, or investigation or control by APRA